Monday, 10 May 2021

 As with many listings of hills, the contents therein can be used to create sub sets of hills, and the further down the scale of either height and/or drop one goes, the more sub sets of lists can be created.
 The Welsh P15s is no different with some of the lower prominence hills being extracted and prioritised for other lists.

-It is always my intention when listing hills to include sufficient detail to give merit to each hill’s inclusion.
+It is always my intention when listing hills to include sufficient detail to give merit to the inclusion of each hill.
 This can be time consuming, especially for numerical data where GNSS receivers and LIDAR analysis are now available giving accurate height, and also for hill name data when each is researched using a variety of sources including local enquiry, Ordnance Survey maps; both contemporary and historical and the Tithe maps; with the latter especially important for lower heighted hills.

 Therefore, listing The Welsh P15s in Google Doc format via an excel spreadsheet will be a time consuming process.
 The prioritised lower prominence hills extracted from The Welsh P15s for other hill lists mainly relate to the height bands at and above 400m.
 Therefore, the groupings of hills that will appear in the foreseeable future on Mapping Mountains will in the main be for those whose highest hill is below 400m in height.